signebedi/law_knowledge_mgmt/notes/24-12-05 Law in Action.md

 #### Agenda
 - Goals of notetaking
 - Organizational methods to best facilitate goals
+	- How should we divide knowledge?
+		- Based on time (eg. meeting notes)?
+		- Based on concept?
+		- Based on discipline?
+	- What are some "folder names" that might make sense to employ for law school?
 - Vertical vs. Horizontal notetaking: The problem of the multi-disciplinary person
 	- Raise your hand if you have two or more majors or certificates
 	- Keep your hands raised if you think there are overlapping concepts or ideas between some or all of these disciplines
+- Obsidian
+	- Config / Plugins
+	- Markdown
+	- Tags
+	- PDF Viewer
+	- Linked References
+	- Community Plugins
+		- Omnisearch
+		- File Tree Alternative
+		- Dataview
+		- Excalidraw
+		- Kanban
+	-